reidliujun/svc/README.md

 #Mplayer install
 Inside of [Open SVC Decoder](http://sourceforge.net/projects/opensvcdecoder/), there is a mplayer which can be installed to play the bit stream files (such as y4m and yuv format files).
 The step of install is as follows:
-###a. run:
+run:

 	./configure
-###b. run:
 	make install
-###c. play the source file, for example to play a video file named "a.y4m", run:
+To play the source file, for example to play a video file named "a.y4m", run:

 	mplayer a.y4m

-to play the yuv source file, the codec parameters have to be defined, for example to run a video file (176*144) named "akiyo_qcif.yuv", run:
+To play the yuv source file, the codec parameters have to be defined, for example to run a video file (176*144) named "akiyo_qcif.yuv", run:

 	mplayer -demuxer rawvideo -rawvideo w=176:h=144:format=i420 akiyo_qcif.yuv -loop 1